GVGS: Gaussian Visibility-Aware Multi-View Geometry for Accurate Surface Reconstruction: Experiments

-Our implementation builds upon PGSR~\cite{chen2024pgsr}, inheriting most default hyperparameters, and uses monocular depth priors from Depth Anything v2~\cite{yang2024depth}, which are further calibrated via the proposed quadtree-calibrated depth constraint.
-For DTU, each scene is trained for 30k iterations, during which the quadtree split level $L(t)$ is progressively increased at 10k, 15k, and 20k iterations.
-The quadtree-calibrated monocular depth loss $L_{{qdc}}$ is activated from 7k to 25k iterations to ensure stable optimization.
-Negligible Gaussian contributions are filtered using a threshold $\tau = 0.01$, with Gaussians below this threshold considered non-visible in the neighboring view.
-We set the visibility weighting coefficient $\lambda$ in Eq.~\eqref{eq:gvmvgeom} to $0.5$.
-For Tanks and Temples (TNT), each scene is trained for 60k iterations with corresponding hyperparameters adjusted accordingly.
-Meshes are extracted via TSDF fusion~\cite{newcombe2011kinectfusion}.
-All experiments are conducted on an Ubuntu server equipped with four NVIDIA A6000 GPUs (48\,GB memory each).
-Additional implementation details are provided in our code.
+For DTU, scenes are optimized for 30k iterations.
+Our progressive quadtree split level $L(t)$ increments every $\Delta t=5k$ iterations.
+To provide robust structural guidance without over-constraining final convergence, $L_{\text{qdc}}$ is actively enforced between 7k and 25k iterations.
+For co-visibility estimation, negligible Gaussians are filtered using a threshold of $\tau = 1\text{e}{-4}$.
+We set the visibility weight $\lambda = 0.5$ (Eq.~\eqref{eq:gvmvgeom}).
+For TNT benchmark, training is extended to 60k iterations with hyperparameters scaled proportionally.
+Final meshes are extracted via TSDF fusion~\cite{newcombe2011kinectfusion}.
+All experiments are conducted using four NVIDIA RTX A6000 GPUs.
+Comprehensive configurations are provided in our released source code for reproducibility.